Poor Man's Bible: Stone

 Sculpture in stone is seemingly the most permanent way of creating images.
-Because stone is durable to the weather, it is the favoured way of adding figurative decoration to the exteriors of church buildings, either with free-standing statues, figures that form a structural part of the building, or panels of pictorial reliefs.
+Because stone is durable to the weather, it is the favored way of adding figurative decoration to the exteriors of church buildings, either with free-standing statues, figures that form a structural part of the building, or panels of pictorial reliefs.
 Unfortunately with the pollution and acid rain of the 19th and 20th centuries, much architectural sculpture that had remained reasonably intact for centuries has rapidly deteriorated and become unrecognizable in the last 150 years.
 On the other hand, much sculpture that is located within church buildings is as fresh as the day it was carved.
 Because it is often made of the very substance of the building which houses it, narrative stone sculpture is often found internally to be decorating features such as capitals, or as figures located within the apertures of stone screens.

 The first Christian sculpture took the form of sarcophagi, or stone coffins, modelled on those of non-Christian Romans which were often pictorially decorated.
 Hence, on Christian sarcophagi there were often small narrative panels, or images of Christ enthroned and surrounded by Saints.
 In Byzantine Italy, the application of stone reliefs of this nature spread to cathedra (bishop's thrones), ambo (reading lecterns), well heads, baldachin (canopy over altar) and other objects within the church, where it often took on symbolic form such as paired doves drinking from a chalice.
 Capitals of columns tended to be decorative, rather than narrative.
 It was in Western Europe, Northern France in particular, that sculptural narrative reached great heights in the Romanesque and Gothic periods, decorating, in particular, the great West Fronts of the cathedrals, the style spreading from there to other countries of Europe.
 In England, figurative architectural decoration most frequently was located in vast screens of niches across the West Front.
 Unfortunately, like the frescoes and windows, they were decimated in the Reformation.